-Early on, you give a damaged vault map to Tannis, who retreats into her little shack to attempt to fix it (the entrance is a black wall that keeps the player out), taking barely a few minutes to repair (somewhat, its still damaged but it works enough to display a single planet) what is essentially an alien artifact in a tiny shack in the middle of nowhere, that Tannis herself admits most of the race's tech has stumped the brightest human minds with the corporations funding their research.
+Early on, you give a damaged Vault map to Tannis, who retreats into her little shack to attempt to fix it (the entrance is a black wall that keeps the player out), taking barely a few minutes to repair (somewhat, it's still damaged but it works enough to display a single planet) what is essentially an alien artifact in a tiny shack in the middle of nowhere, that Tannis herself admits most of the Eridian race's tech has stumped the brightest human minds with the corporations funding their research.
 With the reveal that Tannis is a Siren with the ability to Phaseshift (manipulate "anything with a current", i.e. electronics and machinery, possibly including the map), it might be possible that is what she used to repair it, as opposed to whatever research equipment she has in that tiny shack.

 The monks of Athenas having a vow of peace and non-violence, as well as the history of the world having Siren rulers, goes a long way to explain why a single Siren like Maya was expected to dominate the entire planet through fear.
 It also explains why Maya was able to just kill the leader of the Impending Storm and walk away, and reassume command once she returned.

 In Greek mythology (references to which are everywhere in Borderlands as is), Typhon is a dragon with a hundred heads that Gaia, or Mother Earth, sent to defeat Zeus after he took out his father Cronus.
 Typhon and his mate Echidna had many monstrous children.
 What's this got to do with Typhon DeLeon, you may ask?
 Well, when you meet him later, he mentions that he has two kids, and that they grew up to be guess what?
 Monsters.